 Application Part One includes a few simple questions about your contact information and educational background.
-Please read through all the application instructions and complete all elements of the application by the deadline for which you wish to apply (Round 1, Round 2, or Round 3).
-If you have any questions please contact firstname.lastname@example.org.
+The application for 2021 will be available in the summer.
+If you have any questions please contact email@example.com.

 As part of your application process to becoming an educational leader through HUC-JIR, we encourage you to speak with a professional in the Department of Admissions and Recruitment.
 This informal, preliminary consultation is a way for us to get to know you better, for you to ask your questions and be sure now is the right time for you to apply to HUC-JIR.
 Simply email firstname.lastname@example.org to set a date and time.

 Good references come from individuals who know you well enough to give the Admissions Committee input on your candidacy and reflect on specific experiences you have had that make you a strong candidate.
 Please use the Reference Letter Request Form to submit the names and contact information of your references.
 HUC-JIR will not accept more than four letters of reference.
 The individuals you list as references will receive an email from HUC Admissions informing them that you have requested they write a letter of reference on your behalf.
 It is recommended that you are in touch with your chosen references prior to filling out this online form to alert them that they will receive this emailed request.

 Please allow each reference enough time (at least one month) to complete his or her letter of reference.
 If you wish to substitute, delete, or add references after you have submitted their names in the online Reference Letter Request Form, you must report this in writing to the National Office of Recruitment and Admissions by emailing email@example.com

 Please request transcripts 60 days before the application deadline.
 Transcripts need to be received in order to schedule an interview.
 Please provide us with one copy of an official transcript from all of the following:

 Have your schools mail the transcripts directly to: